datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 ### Using Comments

 Our next piece of advice is that use comments within your code.
 Commenting in R is done by adding the pound sign (#).
-If you add the pound sign in the beginning of each file, R will not read that line as code and will instead skip it.
+If you add the pound sign at the beginning of each line, R will not read that line as code and will instead skip it.
 So you can add your explanations about each chunk of code using the pound sign.
 This is an example of commenting:

 ```r
 # calculates the products of a vector and a matrix